syntasso/kratix/demo/README.md

 - 🪄🪄&nbsp;&nbsp;Using `wait-and-open-browser-when-app-ready`?
 Browser will automatically open when the app is ready.

 When Postgres and TODO app are running (i.e. worker pods are running) you can connect to the app.
-If you are NOT using the `wait-and-open-browser-when-app-ready` then navigate manually to http://todo.local.gd:31338/
+If you are NOT using the `wait-and-open-browser-when-app-ready` then navigate manually to http://todo.local.gd:31338

+  👉🏾&nbsp;&nbsp;Update the todo in this URL to whatever you named your app

 ### Show the Slack notification